DataBiosphere/leonardo/.github/README.md

 ```

 ## Tag
-This [job](workflows/tag.yml) is responsible for generating the tag associated with build artifacts for various workflows.
+This [job](workflows/tag.yml) is responsible for generating the tag associated with build artifacts and consumed by multiple workflows in this repo.
 It is a broad extension of [github-tag-action](github-tag-action), and can be found in this [repo](https://github.com/DataBiosphere/github-actions/tree/master/actions/bumper)

 ## Trivy
 This [job](workflows/trivy.yml) is an action maintained by the Security team.
 It runs scans on the Leonardo Dockerfile to ensure security concerns are not violated.
 See further details in the [trivy repo](https://github.com/broadinstitute/dsp-appsec-trivy-action).